A One Day Keto Meal Plan For Vegans, Vegetarians, + Omnivores

-Your keto snacks.
+Your keto snacks

-You’ve probably noticed that my motto when it comes to cooking is “no-fuss delicious.”
+You’ve probably noticed that my motto when it comes to cooking is “no-fuss and delicious.”
 For a snack in between patients, I might have a homemade batch of grain-free granola, made with a variety of mixed nuts, seeds, and dried unsweetened coconut flakes for even more healthy fats, mixed and roasted with some cinnamon and coconut oil.
 That’s my fave – every bite tastes indulgent.
 Some of my other favorite quick keto snacks include: